10% Early Withdrawal Penalty for Retirement Accounts

 As mentioned above, withdrawals, or distributions, from many retirement accounts are classified as taxable income.
 Taxes on this income will apply on top of the 10% penalty.

-In some situations, you may avoid the 10% penalty, but you cannot avoid having to count early withdrawals from retirement accounts as taxable income.
+In some situations, you may avoid the 10% penalty, but early withdrawals from Traditional retirement accounts are still considered taxable income.
+However, Roth IRA contributions (not earnings) can be withdrawn tax- and penalty-free.

 Exceptions to 10% Early Withdrawal Penalties